 The limit of ten previous tax periods will be applied when an entity applies VAT deduction on immovable property, when the mutual agreement procedure (MAP) is being carried out, or when damage to the state in a penal case has to be calculated.

 Minimum criteria for reliable taxpayers

 As of 1 January 2019, new minimum criteria for reliable taxpayers have been introduced.
 A taxpayer meets minimum criteria for reliable taxpayers if:

-- within three years, it has not received any fines or penalties for tax-related violations resulting in unreported taxes exceeding EUR 15,000
+- within three years, it has not received any fines or penalties for tax-related violations resulting in unreported taxes exceeding EUR 15,000; and

-- within three years, it was not convicted for illegal work
+- within three years, it (or other responsible person) was not convicted for illegal work; and

-- within three years, it was not convicted of fraud, unjust enrichment, criminal economic or business activities, or a criminal activity in the financial system, and
+- within three years, it (or/and its director) was not convicted of fraud, unjust enrichment, criminal economic or business activities, or a criminal activity in the financial system; and

 - within one year, its director or other responsible person was not subject to administrative liability for particular offences leading to a penalty of not less than EUR 1,500 or for repeated particular administrative offences.